kimchhengheng/Flutter_ExpenseApp/README.md

 ## Simple flutter app to track down your daily expense

-This is simple daily expense app.
+This is simple daily expense app.<br/>
-The app consist of the chart and list of transaction.
+The app consist of the chart and list of transaction.<br/>
 The chart will be display if it is portrial screen, which display last 7 day expense.
-In landscape, there is a switch to toggle between the chart and list of transaction.
+In landscape, there is a switch to toggle between the chart and list of transaction.<br/>
 The transaction is the scrollable list.
-To add a new transaction, User can click on the add icon on the app bar or bottom of the page.
+To add a new transaction, User can click on the add icon on the app bar or bottom of the page.<br/>
-It would display the page to get input of the transaction name, amount, date by choosing the from first day of the year to current day.
+It would display the page to get input of the transaction name, amount, date by choosing the from first day of the year to current day.<br/>

 ## Getting Started